Andrei Glavina: Biography

-Adult life
+Lifetime work

-Scholar life
+Intellectual

 Glavina wanted to awaken the identity of the other Istro-Romanians and transmit his language and culture to them.
 Therefore, he struggled unsuccessfully for the severely deficient education of the Istro-Romanians, despite having the support of some Istro-Romanians and having addressed the Romanian professor Alexiu Viciu with the intention that Romania pressured the Austria-Hungarian Empire to establish a Romanian school for the Istro-Romanians.
 Later, Glavina would go to the only Istro-Romanian village outside of Ćićarija, Žejane, to find out if they also wanted a Romanian school and to get Romania to support the project.
 However, Austria-Hungary, partly due to the Croatian pressure, remained firm in its decision, so Glavina had to limit himself to advertising campaigns in local and national newspapers and failed contacts with deputies of the empire.

-However, after World War I, when Istria was annexed by the Kingdom of Italy, Glavina made the same petiton again.
+However, after World War I, when Istria was annexed by the Kingdom of Italy, Glavina made the same petition again.
 The school of Frascati-Susgnevizza was immediately opened with Glavina as its leader.
 To celebrate it, Glavina wrote a patriotic anthem for the Istro-Romanians, Imnul istro-romanilor.
 The popularity among the children of the school began to grow to the point that between 1919 and 1920, there were 180 students, later extending to a total of 443.
 Although the classes were given in Istro-Romanian, the textbooks were in Italian and later in Romanian.
 Nevertheless, after his death, the Romanian school was replaced by an Italian one.

 Due to his efforts to preserve the culture of his people, Glavina is commonly called as the "Apostle of the Istro-Romanians".

-Political life
+Political

 At the same time, Glavina aimed to unify the Istro-Romanian villages in one single municipality south of the Učka mountain range, as the economic and social conditions there were bad.
 Although Austria-Hungary always opposed the project, Italy took it into consideration.
 Finally, it was approved by the Provincial Council and the municipality of Valdarsa was created on 19 January 1922, of which Glavina was its first mayor.
 After being named mayor, Glavina worked on the economic conditions of the municipality and planned the construction of a larger school, a road to connect with the Adriatic coast, a post office and a telegraph, among others.

 However, his greatest ambitions were to recover the Raša River basin (although this was previously proposed by Venice and Austria), which was completed in 1932, and the exploitation of a nearby semi-abandoned coal mine.
 By the time these projects were completed, Glavina had already passed away.
 He was succeeded as mayor by a local, Francesco Bellulovich.